dumitriucristian/WW2/tips-and-tricks.md

 Delete a local branch that has been merged
 ``git branch -d <branch_name>``

-Remove a remote branch from the server
-``git push origin --delete <remote branch name>``
+Remove a remote branch from the server  - if u use this all pull request will be deleted ``git push origin --delete <remote branch name>``